maybe-just-maybe

 expects a Maybe.

-called with a numeric argument then safeDouble
+called with a numeric argument then safeDouble will return a Just containing a

 number resulting from doubling the specified number.
-Otherwise it returns a Nothing
+Otherwise it returns a Nothing.

-We can continue composing other more complex functions that consume Maybe
+We can continue composing other more complex functions that consume Maybe instances

-with the understanding that the Maybe
+with the understanding that the Maybe rules for handling Just values and Nothing

 values allow the applied functions to assume that they will only be applied when the

-instance is a Just
+Maybe instance is a Just.

 API